simonbrunel/qtpromise/docs/qtpromise/qpromise/convert.md

     // value contains a result produced by the custom converter })
 .fail([](const QPromiseConversionException& e) {
-    // QVariant was unable convert Foo to QString
+    // QVariant was unable to convert Foo to QString })
-})
 ```